volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 The getOwnPropertyDescriptor trap is triggered when one of the following is used: **Object.getOwnPropertyDescriptor, for .. in, Object.keys, Object.values** or **Object.entries**.

+> The **Object.getOwnPropertyDescriptor** method returns an object describing the configuration of a specific property on a given object.

 It executes with the following arguments: **target** and **property**:

 ```javascript